-- 3.6.1.1 Use materials and surfaces that are local, low key and reflect traditional Arrowtown. - a) Concrete in its simple unpretentious form, stone, gravels, and timber (boardwalk) are best.
-Do not use precast concrete products, coloured pavers stamped or coloured concrete stone not used traditionally in Arrowtown or ceramic tiles. - b) Use lightly exposed aggregate concrete as the primary surface for footpaths and paving within the Town Centre.
+3.6.1.1 Use materials and surfaces that are local, low key and reflect traditional Arrowtown.

+- a) Concrete in its simple unpretentious form, stone, gravels, and timber (boardwalk) are best.
+Try to avoid precast concrete products, coloured pavers stamped or coloured concrete stone not used traditionally in Arrowtown or ceramic tiles. - b) Use lightly exposed aggregate concrete as the primary surface for footpaths and paving within the Town Centre.
 Schist rock (sourced locally can be used for feature paving and for edging. - c) Preserve original and new stone drainage channels (lower Berkshire Street) and take opportunities to extend their use in other locations where drainage is required. - d) Use stone kerbs in preference to concrete kerbs in the Town Centre including Buckingham Street, Ramshaw Lane and Arrow Lane (and lower Berkshire Street and Wiltshire Street).
-Do not use continuous machine kerbing. - e) Do not seal parking bays or shoulders.
+Try not to use continuous machine kerbing. - e) Try not to seal parking bays or shoulders.
 Use gravel.
-Bituminous seal should only be used for the main carriageways (except Buckingham Street). - f) Retain gravel footpaths on lower Wiltshire Street and Berkshire Streets. - g) Retain gravel shoulders and grass verges on Wiltshire and Berkshire Street.
+Bituminous seal should only be used for the main carriageways (except Buckingham Street). - f) Try to retain gravel footpaths on lower Wiltshire Street and Berkshire Streets. - g) Try to retain gravel shoulders and grass verges on Wiltshire and Berkshire Street.